relaystr/ndk/doc/ndk_flutter/qr-scanner.md

 `ndk_flutter` does **not** bundle a camera/scanner dependency.
 Instead you provide your own scanner, so you stay in control of the camera plugin, runtime permissions, and the UI.
-When you don't provide one, the scan button is hidden and users can still paste a value manually.
+When you don't provide one, users can still paste a value manually.
+The shared wallet-input screen is the sole add-wallet entry point; the previous intermediate Add Wallet screen no longer exists.
-On Android and iOS the scanner opens when the user enters the add-wallet flow.
-Set `openScannerOnAdd: false` to start on the unified choices screen instead.
 Your scanner remains responsible for camera-permission rationale and denial handling.

 ## Provide a scanner